 Only open to Master’s students Psychology with specialisation Economic and Consumer Psychology

-acquire knowledge of classic and recent findings on the psychology of selling and advertising;
+explain these problems by means of the acquired knowledge from classic and recent articles about the psychology of selling and advertising;

 Mode of instruction